-Invasive species are largely being contained, and significant reductions in their numbers have been achieved in the last several years; however there are still several invasive species standards set by the ACOE that are not presently being met.
+Invasive species are largely being contained, however there are still several invasive species standards set by the ACOE that are not presently being met.
 Diligent monitoring and control efforts are needed to ensure attainment of these standards.
 Mitigation success standards are discussed in detail in Section II below.